eth-act/zkevm-benchmark-runs/README.md

 This repository contains benchmark results for zkEVM proving and execution across different hardware configurations.

+You can see a website rendering of the results [here](https://eth-act.github.io/zkevm-benchmark-runs/).

 ## Hardware Configurations

 | Hardware Setup | Proving Results | Execution Results |